 - L.A.
 Care's Marketing Manager will review contracted provider submissions only after they have been reviewed by contracted PPGs. - Contracted provider submissions sent directly to L.A.
 Care will not be accepted. - Upon receipt of contracted provider submissions from PPGs, the Marketing Manager will review and determine whether further action is required to bring materials into compliance.
-Within two (2) months of receiving a PPG's materials for contracted providers, a written response of approval/non-approval (with explanation) shall be sent to the PPG. - If a PPG disagrees with L.A.
+Within two (2) months of receiving a PPG's materials for contracted providers, a written response of approval/non-approval (with explanation) shall be sent to the PPG.
+All materials will be stamped or identified with date of receipt to ensure compliance with turnaround timelines committed to. - If a PPG disagrees with L.A.
 Care's findings, a written rebuttal should be submitted for reconsideration within seven (7) calendar days of receipt. - L.A.
 Care's Marketing Manager will contact and provide written notification to PPGs found to be in violation of policies, requesting a cease of material or activity use, and warning of impending action for failing to adhere to policy. - L.A.
 Care will investigate and forward violation information to the appropriate parties at L.A.
 Care or to the regulatory agencies (as needed) to determine liable party and if penalty is to be levied.